SooryaGeorge7/Patient-Manager/README.md

 To fork the Patient-Manager Repository:

-Log in or Sign up to github.
+* Log in or Sign up to github.
-Find the repository for this project, SooryaGeorge7/Patient-Manager Click the fork button on top right corner.
+* Find the repository for this project, SooryaGeorge7/Patient-Manager
-How to Clone
+* Click the fork button on top right corner.

 ## How To Clone